stacktrace-error/slice-to-block/README.md

 Trigger the script either by pressing your keybind, or selecting it in `File` > `Scripts`.
+Your sprite should be square and trimmed to the block you want to shade.
-It clears everything but the following slice of the selected layer/cel, and then copies the remaining part to all corners, to remove asymmetries.
+Everything but the following slice of the selected layer/cel will be removed, and the remaining part copied to all corners, to remove asymmetries.

 ![image](https://github.com/user-attachments/assets/fe2a2b65-ab0d-40c9-b5c5-f87cd2fc397f)

 This can be seen when undoing the individual actions, which, despite being triggered by one press, are still seperate.
-This may be remedied in the future.
+May be remedied in the future.